Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 Sickness: food poisoning

-Here we have a large acute drop, captured very clearly as the HRV is far below the bottom end of the normal range, highlighted as a shaded area in the HRV4Training app.
+Here, we have a sizeable acute drop, captured very clearly as the HRV is far below the bottom end of the normal range, highlighted as a shaded area in the HRV4Training app.

-After about 10–12 hours, I started feeling better, and we can see that HRV re-normalizes very quickly, with only one day of suppression below the normal range.
+After about 10–12 hours, I started feeling better, and we can see that HRV re-normalises very quickly, with only one day of suppression below the normal range.

 Heat response: HRV suppression when changing environment

-Environmental changes are one of the main drivers in changes in physiology, either due to seasonality (e.g. summer vs winter) or acute changes when facing e.g. heat or altitude.
-Here there is a bit more variation in the response, as this is a less acute stressor, but it is quite clear from all data streams, that I am dealing poorly with the change in the environment.
+Environmental changes are one of the main drivers of changes in physiology, either due to seasonality (e.g., summer vs. winter) or acute changes when facing, e.g., heat or altitude.
+Here, there is a bit more variation in the response, as this is a less acute stressor, but it is pretty clear from all data streams that I am dealing poorly with the change in the environment.

-In the screenshots above I’ve colour-coded the data using HRV4Training’s trend detection, a feature that looks at how physiology (heart rate, HRV, and coefficient of variation of your HRV) has changed in the longer term, to detect your response.
-For Garmin, I did not have enough data yet as I started tracking later, and therefore there is no detected trend (about a month of data is required for this analysis).
+I’ve colour-coded the data in the screenshots above using HRV4Training’s trend detection.
+This feature looks at how physiology (heart rate, HRV, and coefficient of variation of your HRV) has changed in the longer term to detect your response.
+For Garmin, I did not have enough data yet as I started tracking later; therefore, there is no detected trend (about a month of data is required for this analysis).

 Please see the blog below for more details on trends analysis in HRV4Training.